donox/sst_static/support/admin_pages/shortcodes.md

 #####**"width=", "height=", "alignment="**
 Width and height of the image are set as was done in Wordpress.
 The default value in each case is 300px.
 Alignment is the same as in Wordpress (left, right, center).
 The default will generally be left as set by the browser when placing the image.
+The "px" size indicator may be omitted as it will be supplied by the system.

 #####**"title=", "caption="**
 Title and caption are optional, but the intent will be to take them from the photo